 Chris has been honored to receive numerous legal and civic awards.
 Attorney Stewart is one of the most decorated African-American lawyers in the country having received the 2018 Julia Humbles’ Civil Rights Award, the National Bar Association’s Wiley Branton Award for Leadership, the 2018 Outstanding Citizen Award for the State of Georgia, the 2018 Georgia Senate Outstanding Public Service Proclamation, the 2018 Pinnacle Leadership Award, the 2018 Georgia Legislative Black Caucus Chairman’s Award, the 2016 recipient of the R.E.
 Thomas Civil Rights Award, the first and only African-American voted 2016 Attorney of the Year for the State of Georgia, and the 2014 Esquire Award.

-Chris has been featured in international media including CNN, ABC, NBC, CBS, New York Times, Fox News and Good Morning America.
+Chris has been featured in international media including CNN, ABC, NBC, CBS, The New York Times, Fox News, Good Morning America, The Today Show, and is a frequent contributor on various media outlets.
 Born and raised in southwest Atlanta, Chris is extremely active in the Atlanta community.
-He is founder of “If You Can See It, You Can Be It,” which focuses on motivating inner city elementary children to become lawyers.
-He is also co-founder of Project CPF, a non-profit that focuses on inner city youth and the homeless.
-Chris is also a board member of the Southern Center for Human Rights, a member of Kappa Alpha Psi Fraternity Incorporated, a graduate of Xavier University (LA) with honors, Tulane University with a Masters of Science in Public Health, and Howard University School of Law with a Juris Doctorate.
+He is the founder of “If You Can See It, You Can Be It,” which focuses on motivating inner city elementary children to become lawyers.
+Chris is also a board member of the Southern Center for Human Rights, a graduate of Xavier University (LA) with honors, Tulane University with a Master of Science in Public Health, and Howard University School of Law with a Juris Doctorate.
 Having overcome reading issues as a youth, Chris embodies his favorite motto “Failure will never overtake me if my determination to succeed is strong enough.”